Ramón Ortiz: 1999–2005

 Ortiz was signed as an undrafted free agent by the Anaheim Angels in 1995.
-He made his Major League debut on August 19, 1999, when he started for the Angels against the Chicago White Sox.
+He made his Major League debut on August 19, 1999, starting for the Angels against the Chicago White Sox.
 He pitched eight innings, allowing four hits and one run to pick up the victory.
 His best season was 2002, when he went 15–9 with a 3.77 earned run average (ERA) for the Angels.
 He earned the win in Game 3 of the 2002 World Series against the San Francisco Giants.
 In 2003, he set a career high with 16 victories.

-Ramon Ortiz earned an estimated of $20.5 million, signing six contracts throughout his career, each for less than $6.1 million.
+Ortiz earned an estimated $20.5 million, signing six contracts throughout his career, each for less than $6.1 million.

-On December 14, 2004, Ortiz was traded by the Angels to the Cincinnati Reds for Dustin Moseley.
+On December 14, 2004, the Angels traded Ortiz to the Cincinnati Reds for Dustin Moseley.
 He went 9–11 with a 5.36 ERA in 30 starts for the Reds.

 2006–2009

-Ortiz signed with the Washington Nationals as a free agent prior to the 2006 season.
+Ortiz signed with the Washington Nationals as a free agent before the 2006 season.
 On September 4, 2006, he took a no-hitter into the 9th inning against the Cardinals before having it broken up by the first batter in the 9th, Aaron Miles.
-Ortiz also hit his first career home run in the same game.
-It was a solo shot off of St. Louis reliever Jorge Sosa.
+Ortiz also hit his first career home run in that game, a solo shot off of St. Louis reliever Jorge Sosa.
 Ortiz was three outs away from becoming the fifth no-hit pitcher in Major League Baseball who had homered in the same game, joining Wes Ferrell (1931), Jim Tobin (1944), Earl Wilson (1962) and Rick Wise (1971).

 On January 19, 2007, Ortiz signed with the Minnesota Twins for a one-year deal worth $3.1 million.
-Ortiz began the season as the third starter, behind Johan Santana and Boof Bonser and ahead of Sidney Ponson and Carlos Silva.
-However, after a disappointing start to the season, Ortiz was moved to the bullpen.
+He began the season as the third starter, behind Johan Santana and Boof Bonser and ahead of Sidney Ponson and Carlos Silva.
+After a disappointing start to the season, Ortiz was moved to the bullpen.

 On August 15, 2007, Ortiz was traded to the Colorado Rockies in return for minor leaguer Matt Macri.
-He appeared in relief in 10 games for the Rockies and then became a free agent following the season.
+He appeared in relief in 10 games for the Rockies and then became a free agent.

 On April 1, 2008, Ortiz was signed by the Orix Buffaloes of Japan's Nippon Professional Baseball.
 He started 17 games for Orix and was 4–7 with a 5.82 ERA.

-On February 10, 2009, Ortiz signed a minor league contract with an invitation to spring training with the San Francisco Giants.
+On February 10, 2009, Ortiz signed a minor-league contract with an invitation to spring training with the San Francisco Giants.
 He spent the season with the Triple-A Fresno Grizzlies, going 5–4 with a 3.05 ERA in 35 games (16 starts).